DeepMind

 • Mitigation plans: descriptions of our mitigation plans and how they are expected to reduce the risk.

-We may also consider disclosing information to other external organizations to promote shared learning and coordinated risk mitigation.
+We may also consider disclosing information to other external organisations to promote shared learning and coordinated risk mitigation.
 We will continue to review and evolve our disclosure process over time.” (p.
-8)
+16)

 3.2.3.2 Commitment to non-interference with findings (15%) 0%